bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 <!-- theme: warning -->

 ### Setting Up BitBucket SSH Keys (Pixel Union Themes)
-> To set up Stencil CLI for Pixel Union Theme development, you'll first need authorize communication between your local machine, the BitBucket registry, and GitHub.
+> To set up Stencil CLI for Pixel Union Theme development, you'll first need to authorize communication between your local machine, the BitBucket registry, and GitHub.

 For instructions on doing so, see the following resources:
 * [Setting up SSH for Git on BitBucket](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html) (Confluence)